opensoars/ezlog/README.md

 * [main test] world
 * [main test] {"a":"b"}

-Where [main test] will be colored green bold and underlined (if your OS terminal supports it), and 'hello', 'world' and `{"a":"b"}` will be colored blue bold.
+Where [main test] will be colored green bold and underlined (if your OS terminal supports it).
+And 'hello', 'world' and `{"a":"b"}` will be colored blue bold.

 ## Options
 * Multiple style properties: `['bold', 'underline']`.
 Or just one: `'bold'`